AmadeusITGroup/xjs/docs/xjs.md

     <*cpt @@extract="./resources/sample1.ts#sectionC" />
 `;
 ```
-Note: $content strings that use dynamic placeholders (i.e. ${xxx} expressions ) cannot be parsed at build time, and as such cannot use build-time pre-processors.
-However those $content strings can still use run-time pre-processors.
+Note: $fragment strings that use dynamic placeholders (i.e. ${xxx} expressions ) cannot be parsed at build time, and as such cannot use build-time pre-processors.
+However those $fragment strings can still use run-time pre-processors.

 [XJS pre-processors]: ./pre-processors.md